12 Top-Rated Things to Do in Winthrop, WA

 Pearrygin features over 160 campsites, many of which are in high demand during the summer season.
 Two prominent areas host the campgrounds, with every site close to flushing restrooms, picnic areas, and swimming beaches.
 The state park also features two furnished cabins and a vacation home available to rent.

-With over 11,000 feet of waterfront on Pearrygin Lake, the state park is a popular place for boating.
+This state park is a popular place for boating, with over 11,000 feet of waterfront.
 Motorized vessels often make good use of the boat launch at the East Campground.
 The park also features a concessionaire that rents paddleboards and kayaks by the hour.

 Hiking is also a favorite pastime at Pearrygin, with trails like the 3.1-mile Rex Derr Trail offering fantastic lake views.
 Come winter, the state park transforms into a mecca for snowshoeing and other forms of snow travel.